• Skip to primary navigation

 • About

-Simple Refrigerator Door Open Alarm Circuit with IC 555
+Refrigerator Door Open Alarm Circuit with IC 555

-Last updated on 18 August 2025 by Admin-Lavi Leave a Comment
+Last updated on 9 April 2026 by Admin-Lavi Leave a Comment

-This causes loss of cooling and waste of electricity.
+Sometimes, people forget to close the fridge door and this causes loss of cooling and waste of electricity.

-To solve this problem we can use a Simple Refrigerator Door Open Alarm Circuit with IC 555
+To solve this problem we can use a simple Refrigerator Door Open Alarm Circuit with IC 555

-This project uses two 555 timer ICs, LDR and a few passive components.
+This project uses two 555 timer ICs, LDR and a few passive components as it is small, cheap and can run from 3V battery.

 Circuit Working: